 3rd Annual National Returning Citizens Conference

-Join the 400 Years of African American History Commission, The Faith and Justice Advisory Committee on April 28th at the Potter’s House of Fort Worth for the third annual National Returning Citizens Conference.
-A day of engaging discussions, a powerful keynote address, and plenary sessions addressing life after incarceration, this year’s conference is hosted by the Texas Offenders Reentry Initiative (TORI).
+Join the 400 Years of African American History Commission, The Faith and Justice Advisory Committee for the third annual National Returning Citizens Conference.
+A day of engaging discussions, a powerful keynote address, and plenary sessions addressing life after incarceration, the 2023 conference was hosted on April 28th by the Texas Offenders Reentry Initiative (TORI) at the Potter’s House of Fort Worth.

 Stronger Than 2023

 STRONGER THAN is a special emphasis campaign of the 400 Years of African American History Commission chaired and inspired by the work of Grammy award-winning performing artist, Coré S. Cotton.
 The campaign will recognize and celebrate the strength, courage, and resilience of women across diverse dimensions, historical and present day; sung and unsung.